qkzk/fm/development.md

 - [x] Fix: directory mode when path is root, header is wrong, should just be "/""run" not "/""/run"
 - [x] Fix attempt of docs.
 Don't panic in build if no config file is found.
 That was dumb
 - [x] Fix: Tree mode, when path is root, header is wrong
+- [x] Alt+g should accept pathes to file from input and go there
 - [ ] Preview refactor
   - [x] mod for ueberzug
   - [x] builder for ueberzug